simdutf/simdutf/README.md

   TOO_LONG,     // We either have too many consecutive continuation bytes or the string starts with a continuation byte.
   OVERLONG,     // The decoded character must be above U+7F for two-byte characters, U+7FF for three-byte characters,
                 // and U+FFFF for four-byte characters.
-  TOO_LARGE,    // The decoded character must be less than or equal to U+10FFFF OR less than or equal than U+7F for ASCII.
+  TOO_LARGE,    // The decoded character must be less than or equal to U+10FFFF,less than or equal than U+7F for ASCII OR less than equal than U+FF for Latin1
   SURROGATE,    // The decoded character must be not be in U+D800...DFFF (UTF-8 or UTF-32) OR
-                // a high surrogate must be followed by a low surrogate and a low surrogate must be preceded by a high surrogate (UTF-16)
+                // a high surrogate must be followed by a low surrogate and a low surrogate must be preceded by a high surrogate (UTF-16) OR
-  OTHER         // Not related to validation/transcoding.
+                // there must be no surrogate at all (Latin1) OTHER         // Not related to validation/transcoding.
 };

 ```
 On success, the `error` field is set to `SUCCESS` and the `position` field indicates either the number of words validated for validation functions or the number of written
 words in the output format for transcoding functions.